Updates

 Since silent auctions are so popular, odds are you’ve held a few in the past already.
 Take advantage of this by studying the performance of your earlier silent auctions and assess what worked — and what didn’t.

 Did certain items receive a lot of bids?
-Then you’ll definitely want to offer those in your upcoming auction.
+Then you’ll definitely want to offer those to your guests in your upcoming auction.
 Which sponsors donated the most popular items?
 Are they willing and able to donate these items again?

-Naturally, you don’t want to just keep repeating the same old strategies with every silent auction.
-Try offering new items or present your auction in a brand-new format to assess your audience’s reaction.
+Naturally, you don’t want to just keep repeating the same old tactics with every silent auction.
+Try offering new items or present your auction in a brand-new format to assess your guests’ reaction.
 As each silent auction offers new data, you’ll be able to assemble a better set of winning strategies for your future fundraisers.

 Instead, tailor your list of auction items to your guests’ specific interests — and budget.
 Are most of your supporters sports fans?
 Then, getting your hands on a lot of sports memorabilia autographed by their favorite athletes could get them to pay a visit to your website.
 Do your donors enjoy good meals and nighttime entertainment?
 Then adjust your offerings accordingly by obtaining reservations and gift certificates at popular restaurants, clubs, and playhouses.

-When seeking out these items, be willing to ask local businesses and partners for their help in providing them.
-Form a network of businesses and well-connected individuals in your community to make locating your auction items easier.
+When seeking out items for your nonprofit, charity, or school auction, be willing to ask local businesses and partners for their help in providing them as official donors and sponsors.
+Form a network of businesses and well-connected individuals in your community to make locating good auction items easier.
 And make sure your event team is persistent and willing to really go after the desirable and unique items your guests will want to bid on.

 If you want to obtain great auction items from donors, you need to know the best way to approach individuals and businesses and get them to support your organization.
-This may involve meeting with a donor or sponsor in person or sending a donation request letter.
+This may involve meeting with donors or sponsors in person or sending a donation request letter.
+Businesses may have guidelines for the ideal method of reaching out to them posted on their website.

-Fortunately, fundraising platforms like PayBee make it easy for you to bulk upload multiple auction items and supply each one with an enticing photograph and description.
-You should also take advantage of Paybee’s social sharing options which allow you to showcase your most desirable auction items (including your Buy-It-Now items) on social media, driving more interested bidders to your silent auction.
+Fortunately, a fundraising software like PayBee makes it easy for you to bulk upload multiple auction items and supply each one with an enticing photograph and description.
+You should also take advantage of Paybee’s social sharing options which allow you to showcase your most desirable auction items (including your Buy-It-Now items) on social media, driving more interested bidders to your silent online auction.

-To hit the “sweet spot” where your starting bid motivates many people to start bidding, set your starting bid at about 40-50% of the fair market value (FMV) or the estimated value of your item based on similar items in the market.
+To hit the “sweet spot” where your starting bid motivates many guests to start filling out your virtual bid sheets, set your starting bid at about 40-50% of the fair market value (FMV) or the estimated value of your item based on similar items in the market.
 This will let your guests know that they can get the item for half the price if they start bidding right away — and as the bids drive the price up, they’ll still feel like they’re getting a good deal.

 Of course, if you’re offering an auction item that’s particularly popular with your audience, you may want to make the starting bid higher.
 Conversely, if your audience is used to lower starting bids, you might want to price your items at about 20-30% of the FMV to stimulate bidding.
 It all comes down to how well you know your guests’ bidding habits, so be sure to tailor your auction to their needs!

-8. Create bid increment guidelines that will help you reach your fundraising goals
+10. Create bidding increment guidelines that will help you reach your fundraising goals

 However, the question remains — how high (or low) should your minimum bid increment be?
-Offering $5 bid increments on a relatively inexpensive item will keep it from raising you a lot of money.
-On the other hand, asking people to increase their bids by at least $300 could prevent most people from participating.
+Offering $5 bid increments on a relatively inexpensive item will keep it from raising your charity a lot of money.
+On the other hand, asking people to increase their bids by at least $300 could prevent most guests from participating.

 As a rule of thumb, set your minimum bid increments at 10-15% of your item’s FMV.
 This could mean setting your increments at $10 for an item that would normally sell for $100 in a store or $50 for a more expensive item that usually sells for $500.